-STATUTORY RESERVE 21
+21 STATUTORY RESERVE

-According to the Articles of Association of the PRC subsidiaries, it requires the appropriation of 10% of its profit after tax each year, as shown in the PRC statutory financial statements which are prepared in accordance with the accounting principles generally accepted in the PRC, to the statutory reserve until the balance reaches 50% of the registered share capital.
+The Articles of Association of the PRC subsidiaries require the appropriation of 10% of its profit after tax each year, as shown in the PRC statutory financial statements which are prepared in accordance with the accounting principles generally accepted in the PRC, to the statutory reserve until the balance reaches 50% of the registered share capital.
 According to the provision of the Articles of Association, in normal circumstances, the statutory reserve shall only be used for making up losses, capitalisation into share capital and expansion of the production and operation of the subsidiary.